 Throughout her career, Chakaia Booker has explored the expressive possibilities of unusual materials.
 She is best known for her work with discarded automobile tires, which she cuts into pieces of varying length, width, and shape—and fastens onto wooden or metal armatures.
 She builds indoor and outdoor sculptures ranging in scale from intimate wall pieces to large public works.

-The artist uses automobile, truck, motorcycle, and bicycle tires, whatever is available.
+The artist uses automobiles, trucks, motorcycles, and bicycle tires, whatever is available.
 Manufacturers change their products every year, she says, which means that she constantly gets new treads and textures to work with.
 The colors vary too, particularly on the inside, from different shades of black to subdued yellows, purples, greens, and blues.

 Booker's work recalls textile, which was her first material.
 As a child, she learned sewing from her aunt, grandmother, and sister.
 When she grew older, she altered her own clothes to accommodate her height and long arms.
 Later she began to make wearable art pieces and sculptures, adding discarded bones and wood scraps into them.